eGovPDX/portlandor/web/themes/custom/rain/README.md

 ```
 You can call this pattern with the confidence of having prototyped and tested that this will work, without having to test through Drupal and running cache rebuilds endlessly.
 Neat!
 ## This project's pattern structure choices
-There is not proscribed way for structuring patterns, so for this project we have come up with three options for structure:
+There is no proscribed way for structuring patterns, so for this project we have come up with three options for structure:
 | Atomic    | Water     | Component  |
 |:---------:|:---------:|:----------:|
 | base      | base      | utilities  |